 Veolia awarded water treatment contract for Shell’s Carmon Creek heavy oil project

-PARIS -- Veolia has been awarded the contract by Shell Canada to design and supply a water treatment facility to recycle the water used for steam generation at Shell’s Carmon Creek heavy oil project in Alberta, Canada.
+PARIS -- Veolia has been awarded the contract by Shell Canada to design and supply a water treatment facility to recycle the water used for steam generation at Shell’s Carmon Creek heavy oil project'>project in Alberta, Canada.

 The Shell Carmon Creek Project, under construction, will produce up to 80,000 bopd using enhanced oil recovery methods, where steam is injected into the underground reservoir to help produce the heavy oil.
 The water co-produced with the oil recovered from underground will be treated and re-used to generate steam.
 This approach maximizes the amount of process water recycled.